Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Examples

 \section{Examples}

-This section gives larger examples that illustrate the practical utility of our method.
-The size $n$ of the cone and the dimension $r$ of the subspace that together define the feasible set is given for each example, before and after reductions.
-Also given is the total time $t_{LPs/SOCPs}$ (in seconds) spent solving LPs/SOCPs for reducing certificates.
-These solve times are reported for an Intel(R) Core(TM) i7-2600K CPU @ 3.40GHz machine with 16 gigabytes of RAM using the solver MOSEK.

-For each example, the same type of approximation (e.g. diagonal or diagonally-dominant) is used at every iteration.
-Note that many examples are over products of cones, e.g. $\coneName = \mathbb{S}^{n_1} \times \mathbb{S}^{n_2} \cdots \times \mathbb{S}^{n_k}$.
+This section gives larger examples that illustrate effectiveness of our method.
+For each example, the same type of approximation (e.g. diagonal or diagonally-dominant) is used at each facial reduction iteration.
+Many examples are also over products of cones, e.g. $\coneName = \mathbb{S}^{n_1} \times \mathbb{S}^{n_2} \times \cdots \times \mathbb{S}^{n_k}$.
 In these cases, we use the same type of approximation for each cone $\mathbb{S}^{n_i}$.
-This leads to the following abuse of notation: for a given example, we will let $\approxName = \D^d$ (for instance) denote the use of diagonal approximations at every iteration for every semidefinite cone.

-As we see from the examples, problem sizes are significantly reduced in time reasonable for a pre-processor.
-In addition to being more easily solved, the reduced problems can also lead to higher quality solutions, as indicated by Example~\ref{sec:exStrange}.
+For some examples, the feasible set is defined by equations $A_i \cdot X = b_i$; for these examples, reduced SDPs are formulated using obvious variants of our method.
+Also, for a reduced SDP of the form $(R/P-SDP)$, the equations $V^T \subspaceName(y) U = 0$ and $V^T \subspaceName(y) V = 0$ are eliminated before solving the SDP.
+For each example, we report one or more of the following items $(1-4)$: